nylander/get_fasta_info/README.md

-# Get FASTA info
+# Get FAST{A,Q} info

-Some useful summary tools for FASTA formatted files.
+Some useful summary tools for FASTA and FASTQ formatted files.

-These tools gives a brief summary of number of sequences, min, max, and average sequence lengths, for FASTA formatted files.
+These tools gives a brief summary of number of sequences, min, max, and average sequence lengths, for FASTA or FASTQ formatted files.

 ## `get_fasta_info`